GlobalFishingWatch/pelagos-client/docs/schema.md

 # Choices

 Columns that only contain a discrete number of different values can be used to produce a drop-down menu that allows the user to select/display a subset of the points sharing a certain value.
+See the section on selections below for more information on this.

 Labels for such a menu should be added to the column specification under colsByName: